bentoml/azure-functions-deploy/README.md

 1. Build and save Bento Bundle from BentoML quick start guide notebook mentioned above.

+2. Update "location" in azure_config.json to appropriate resource group location.
+Eg: "eastus2"

-2. Create Azure Container Instance deployment with the deployment tool.
+3. Create Azure Container Instance deployment with the deployment tool.
 Make sure that you copy the [config file](azure_config.json) and make the changes required for your deployment.
 The reference for the config file is given below.

     Run deploy script in the command line: